roadlittledawn/portfolio-site/src/files/resume-notes.md

 Connecting and communicating with technical and non-technical people.

-Another thing to mention is 3 motivators: Autonomy, Mastery, Purpose
+Another thing to mention is 3 motivators:

+- Autonomy
+- Mastery
+- Purpose

 5 conditions that increase a team’s odds of success: